A Plea to Consider believing on Jesus

 Then the LORD saw that the wickedness of man was great in the earth, and that every intent of the thoughts of his heart was only evil continually.
 And the LORD was sorry that He had made man on the earth, and He was grieved in His heart.
 Genesis 6:5-6

 Why am I going into such detail?
 Because I know you are a thinking man, and are not going to just believe out of thin air.
+In fact you barely hear two words from me about it without getting mad.
 In addition to that, like I shared with you awhile back, Faith comes by hearing the Word of God.
 You cannot have faith in something without knowledge of it.
+It won’t be by my words, but by the truth.
 You cannot love someone without knowing anything about them, without talking to them, hearing about them… The only way is through the hearing of His Word, the Bible.

 OUR FRIEND HARRY

-Harry heard from me for years about my belief, sometimes when he asked, sometimes when he didn’t… I prayed for him for a long time, as I have for you.
-When Harry called me down to talk to him the last week of the restaurant being open here in town, he asked me questions I barely remember.
+Harry heard from me for years about my belief, sometimes when he asked, sometimes when he didn’t… 🙂 I prayed for him for a long time, as I have for you.
+When Harry called me down to talk to him the last week of the restaurant being open here in town, he asked me questions, many I barely remember.
+But it was all God related.
 By the manner it happened, it was clear he wanted to know the truth.
 He asked, “Why did I believe in God?
 What did I believe?
 Why did I believe the Bible was true?
-Did I believe that my faith was the only true faith?” (etc.) I can’t remember much else that he asked, (he peppered me with one question after another), except that I tried to do my best to answer openly and honestly as I could.
-And as quickly and intensely as it began, (seemed to be about 30 minutes), Harry sat back, and nodded his head as if he were pondering all that I had shared.
+Did I believe that my faith was the only true faith?” etc. I can’t remember much else that he asked, (he peppered me with one question after another so rapidly), except that I did try to do my best to answer openly and honestly as I could.
+And as quickly and intensely as it began, (seemed to be about 30 minutes), Harry suddenly just sat back, and nodded his head as if he were pondering all that I had shared.
 Then, he patted me on the back, got up, and asked me if I’d like to have a glass of wine with him, and we sat there, and nothing more was said about it.
-He got to hear at Gilbert’s funeral when I spoke, no one had a choice but to listen…
+He got to hear the gospel at Gilbert’s funeral when I spoke, no one had a choice but to listen…

 But as you know, he took us out as a family a couple of times and stopped by the house shortly before he suddenly died.

-It was his sister-in-law Ha, who brought the Bibles in Chinese to the family when Harry was sick, and began to read Him the Word of God that he needed to hear in order to believe.
-The only Christian out of fifteen siblings, they called for her in a panic because Harry had dreamt about Gilbert, and to the Chinese, that meant he was going to die.
-Of course we know superstition means nothing, but God used that I believe, for Harry to see the seriousness of his situation (like yours now) and to also hear the truth of what Ha shared with him.
+It was his sister-in-law Ha, who brought the Bibles in Chinese to the family when Harry was sick, and began to read Him the Word of God (that he needed to hear in order to believe).
+Ha was the only Christian out of fifteen siblings, they called for her in a panic because Harry had dreamt about Gilbert, and to the Chinese, that meant he was going to die.
+Of course we know superstition means nothing, but God used that I believe, for Harry to see the seriousness of his situation (like yours now) and to also hear the truth of what Ha shared with him, a witness to what I had shared too.

 I think you may recall me telling the story (as we all drove back from the after funeral get-together at the restaurant.
 Ha said, he took a turn for the worse the following day, and she asked him if he believed in Jesus.
 She recounted to me that she told him, all he had to do was believe in his heart and he could just tell her “yes” if he had believed.